BoBoBaSs84/BB84.EntityFrameworkCore/src/BB84.EntityFrameworkCore.Entities.Abstractions/README.md

 # BB84.EntityFrameworkCore.Entities.Abstractions

-This package contains frequently used base model abstractions.
+This package only contains the entity abstractions.